-2e.
-I am a healthcare assistant/ [(insert role)] which means I support [(Dr or nurse name if possible)] to care for patients.

-I am here to talk to you about your health and listen to any concerns you have.

-- 2f.
-The aim of today's call is primarily to discuss your health and how to manage your risk factors.
+- 2e.
+I am a healthcare assistant/ [(insert role)] which means I support [(Dr or nurse name if possible)] to care for patients.I am here to talk to you about your health and listen to any concerns you have. - 2f.
+The aim of today's call is primarily to discuss your health and how to manage your risk factors for conditions affecting your heart.
 Changes to your lifestyle can have a significant impact on your health and I will discuss some of these with you today. - 2g.
-Before we go on to discuss your conditions, I need to gather some up-to-date information.
+Before we go on to discuss your conditions, I need to gather some up-to-date information but please feel free to stop me at anytime and ask any questions.